green soup blended

 • Chop the onion, garlic and ginger.
 Heat the oil in a large pan and fry the onion for 5 mins.
 Add the garlic, ginger, salt and spices and fry for another couple of minutes.

-• Whilst the onion is frying, chop the broccoli and courgette into chunks.
-Add the stock, milk, broccoli and courgette to the pan and cook for about 10 mins.
-Add the spinach for a minute or two (at the end) to wilt.
+• Whilst the onion is frying, chop the broccoli (including its stalk) into chunks.
+Add the stock, milk, broccoli and peas to the pan and cook for about 10 mins until the broccoli is cooked.
+Turn off the heat and add the spinach to wilt (put the lid on and the heat will wilt it).
 Finally, add the lime juice and coriander (and season to taste).

 • Add everything to a blender and blend until smooth.
 Check the seasoning, add more if required, and serve.